nitefood/asn/README.md

   * **Announced prefixes** aggregated to the most relevant less-specific `INET(6)NUM` object (actual [LIR allocation](https://www.ripe.net/manage-ips-and-asns/db/support/documentation/ripe-database-documentation/rpsl-object-types/4-2-descriptions-of-primary-objects/4-2-4-description-of-the-inetnum-object)).

 - It will perform an **AS path trace** (using [mtr](https://github.com/traviscross/mtr) in raw mode and retrieving AS data from the results) for single IPs or DNS results, optionally reporting detailed data for each hop, such as RPKI ROA validity, organization/network name, geographic location, etc.
-- It will also detect **IXPs** (Internet Exchange Points) traversed during the trace, and highlight them for clarity.
+- It will detect **IXPs** (Internet Exchange Points) traversed during the trace, and highlight them for clarity.
 - It will attempt to lookup all relevant **abuse contacts** for any given IP or prefix.
 - It will perform **RPKI validity** lookups for every possible IP.
 Data is validated against [RIPE RPKI Validator](https://rpki-validator.ripe.net/).
 For path traces, the tool will match each hop's ASN/Prefix pair (retrieved from the Prefix Whois public server) with relevant published RPKI ROAs.
 In case of origin AS mismatch or unallowed more-specific prefixes, it will warn the user of a potential **route leak / BGP hijack** along with the offending AS in the path (requires `-d` option, see below for usage info).
   - *Read more about BGP hijkacking [here](https://en.wikipedia.org/wiki/BGP_hijacking).*
   - *Read more about RPKI [here](https://en.wikipedia.org/wiki/Resource_Public_Key_Infrastructure), [here](https://blog.cloudflare.com/rpki/), or [here](https://www.ripe.net/manage-ips-and-asns/resource-management/certification).*
-- It will also perform **IP reputation** lookups (especially useful when investigating foreign IPs from log files).
+- It will perform **IP reputation** lookups (especially useful when investigating foreign IPs from log files).
-- It is also possible to search by **organization name** in order to retrieve a list of IPv4/6 network ranges related to a given company.
+- It is possible to search by **organization name** in order to retrieve a list of IPv4/6 network ranges related to a given company.
 A multiple choice menu will be presented if more than one organization matches the search query.
+- It is possible to search for **ASNs matching a given name**, in order to map the ASNs for a given organization.

 Screenshots for every lookup option are below.